Works by this artist

 The Prices paid for all sold works are confidential.
 For Priceing details please call us at (250) 537-2421.

-In 1927 she met some of the members of the Group of Seven after being invited by the National Gallery of Canada to participate in an exhibition of ‘Canadian West Coast Art, Native and Modern’.
+In 1927 she met a few members of the Group of Seven after being invited by the National Gallery of Canada to participate in an exhibition of Canadian West Coast Art, Native and Modern.
 Lawren Harris was especially supportive of her painting.
-After showing her work alongside the Group of Seven some years later, she gained the title of ‘The Mother of Modern Arts’.
+She was named ‘The Mother of Modern Arts’ after showing her work alongside the Group of Seven years later.

 If you would like additional photos/information or to purchase this item, sell work by this artist or have a question please fill out this form: